JasonSwingen/JasonSwingen.github.io/_posts/2015-06-18-june-mystery-tackle-box-unboxing-video.md

 <img class="floatrightsm" src="http://mysterytacklebox.com/media/catalog/product/cache/1/small_image/175x141/9df78eab33525d08d6e5fb8d27136e95/b/a/batwingz_web.jpg" alt="">
 These are great.
 Small Profile with buoyant pinchers that give a good presentation.
 They are extremely stretchy and will last for bite after bite.
 Make sure you keep them out of the sun!
 I was out on a local lake for a few hours and when I returned home I looked through my soft plastics plano box.
 Every other soft plastic was fine, except the two Batwingz I had in there melted together.

+UPDATE - I did a little research after my Z-man Batwingz basically disintegrated, and the elaZtech that is used to make these baits will react to the plasticizer found in other soft plastics and plastic tackle boxes.
+There is a very faint warning on their packages, but obviously can easily overlooked.
+I have recently purchased more Z-man elaZtech soft plastics and they are extremely durable, and stretchy.
+I have learned my lesson about storing Z-man baits.

 ## Vibragrub
 <img class="floatrightsm" src="http://mysterytacklebox.com/media/catalog/product/cache/1/small_image/175x141/9df78eab33525d08d6e5fb8d27136e95/f/l/flashshad.jpg" alt="">
 I only used these one time and was unable to catch a fish.
 I was will try to use with a drop shot set up next time in deeper, less weedy water.